ChipiKaf/my-room-in-3d/README.md

 # My Room in 3D

-This project is a work-in-progress 3D representation of a room using React, Three.js, and `@react-three/fiber`.
+This project is a work-in-progress 3D representation of my room using React, Three.js, and `@react-three/fiber`.
 The scene includes various models, textures, and interactive elements that bring the virtual space to life.
+(Note, I did not push the glb models to the repo.
+Email me for the models)

 ## Table of Contents